 While Camp of the Hills is a Christian organization and is registered as a religious 501(c)(3) non-profit, we respect and honor the codes of conduct and the ideals of separation of church and state as upheld in our national constitution.
 With non-religiously based groups, our staff is to abide by all the ethical codes of conduct same as a teacher in a public school setting.
 We love and respect people from all walks of life and value the opportunity to positively interact with our community in whatever way we can.

-All academic content is aligned with the standards found in the TEKS (Texas Essential Knowledge and Skills) used by Texas public schools.
-Our curriculum developer is also familiar with other academic standards such as NGSS (Next Generation Science Standards) and Project AERO.
+We have worked with various groups in the past to align activities and content with the standards found in the TEKS (Texas Essential Knowledge and Skills, NGSS (Next Generation Science Standards), and Project AERO.
 Should you have a specific set of academic standards with which you wish to align, please let us know during your activity planning meeting.

 Faith Based Content